-Note: When using a single Controller, the upper Controller slot is always Primary.
-Replacing the Controller Card will interrupt service if a second (Back-up Controller Card) is not installed.
+Note: When using a single Controller, the top Controller slot is always Primary.
+Replacing the Controller Card will interrupt service if a Back-up (Secondary) Controller Card is not installed.

 1 Turn the thumbscrews counterclockwise until they disengage from the chassis.
-Pull the Controller Card straight out using both blue handles.
+Pull the Controller Card straight out using both black handles.

-2 Hold the replacement module by the handles and place it into the slot vertically so that the PGM Port is on the top.
+2 Place the new module upright so that the ACTIVE LED is on the top.
+Grasp the module by the handles or by the outer edge of the aluminum housing.
 The card should slide freely until it reaches the backplane connector.
 At this point, use just enough force to firmly engage the card with the mating connector.
 If the module does not slide into the connector, do not force it!
 Damage may occur.
-Remove the card and start over.
+Reseat the card and start over.

-3 Hand-tighten the thumbscrews.
-Do not tighten the thumbscrews with a screwdriver.
+3 Once completely seated, hand-tighten the thumbscrews.
+Do not use a screwdriver.